lewisccx/Team2/README.md

  2. Avoid hitting pedestrians as well as getiing hit by vehicle and pedestrian in the game
  3. Each question act as a checkpoint(save game progress) in the game
- 4. To restart the game, click on the restart menu located the at the start of the map .
+ 4. To restart the game, click on the restart menu located the at the start of the map.

 ## Demo
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/oi3-u31Q5kc/maxresdefault.jpg)](https://www.youtube.com/watch?v=oi3-u31Q5kc)